MEETING MINUTES: CCDL General Meeting

 Take a voter registration card and ask your family and members at your local gun club if they’re registered.
 Make sure they know who the pro2A candidates are.
 They can be found on our blog.

 Take a picture of yourself with your lawn sign and share it on social media.
 Show your family and friends what candidates has your support.
 Contact your local Pro2A candidates and ask for one of their lawn signs.

 Campaigns need people in their district to submit letters to the editor.
 Contact the campaign directly.
 They already have letters ready to be submitted.

 -Only have a few shot glasses left, have poker run and picnic shirts.
 Stated I have heard a few people say they were going to wait til the shirts were reduced to $5.
 I clarified that the shirts cost us more than $5 and would not be reduced to that price.
 Asked people to buy them so I didn't have to cart them back and forth to several meetings.
 Also did a brief overview of the Poker run, thanks the volunteers for all their help as we couldn't do it without them.
 Also thanked the participants for attending and said it was a very successful and fun day.
 Then followed it up with passing along that Bob Stefanowski had a meeting with NSSF and it went well.
 He has their backing.
 Scott also had a conference call with NSSF on his way to the meeting.
 He has more info regarding that.
 All done.

 Permit Issues Coordinator – Jonathan Hardy

-December Food Drive - for nearly eight years, CCDL has collected and distributed food for those in need at our monthly meetings.
-The holiday months can be a particularly trying time for many.
-Thank you to all of our members who generously donated canned goods and other non-perishable items to our December meeting.
+- October Food Drive - for nearly eight years, CCDL has collected and distributed food for those in need at our monthly meetings.
+Thank you to all of our members who generously donated canned goods and other non-perishable items to our January meeting.